JuliaGeo/GeoInterface.jl/docs/src/background/sf.md

 The standards describe a hierarchy of types (Part 1), an interface with SQL (Part II) and an SQL/MM extension with support for circular geometry.

 ## Type hierarchy
+All types used here come from the SF.
+We added `Trait` to all geometry types here to distinguish them from actual geometry structs.

 ![SF Type hierarchy.
 From the Simple Feature standard by OGC.](types.png) `The SF Type hierarchy.
 From OpenGIS® Implementation Standard for Geographic information - Simple feature access - Part 1: Common architecture at http://www.opengis.net/doc/is/sfa/1.2.1.`